andrew/ultimate-awesome/README.md

 - [awesome-zama](https://github.com/zama-ai/awesome-zama) - A curated list of amazing Fully Homomorphic Encryption (FHE) resources created by the team at Zama.
 - [Awesome-LLM-Tabular](https://github.com/johnnyhwu/Awesome-LLM-Tabular) - Awesome-LLM-Tabular: a curated list of Large Language Model applied to Tabular Data.
 - [awesome-deep-reasoning](https://github.com/modelscope/awesome-deep-reasoning) - Collect every awesome work about r1!.
+- [awesome-grad-school](https://github.com/poloclub/awesome-grad-school) - 🎓 Advice and resources for thriving and surviving graduate school.
 - [Awesome-GNN-Research](https://github.com/xkLi-Allen/Awesome-GNN-Research) - My future research.
 - [Awesome-Law-NLP-Research-Work](https://github.com/dalinvip/Awesome-Law-NLP-Research-Work) - Awesome Law NLP Research Work, Paper, Competition, Onlline System.
 - [Awesome-Visual-Captioning](https://github.com/forence/Awesome-Visual-Captioning) - This repository focus on Image Captioning & Video Captioning & Seq-to-Seq Learning & NLP.
 - [awesomearticles](https://github.com/maoruibin/awesomearticles) - :card_file_box: 收集看到的内容特别棒的技术文章并会配有一段个人短评.
-- [awesome-grad-school](https://github.com/poloclub/awesome-grad-school) - 🎓 Advice and resources for thriving and surviving graduate school.
 - [awesome-aws-workshops](https://github.com/dgomesbr/awesome-aws-workshops) - (Unofficial) curated list of awesome workshops found around in the internet.
 As we all have been there, finding that workshop that you have just attended shouldn't be hard.
 The idea is to provide an easy central repository, in a collaborative way.
 - [awesome-python](https://github.com/dylanhogg/awesome-python) - 🐍 Hand-picked awesome Python libraries and frameworks, organised by category.
 - [american-tech-is-a-unicorn](https://github.com/Explosion-Scratch/american-tech-is-a-unicorn) - Star to change the repo title to your username!.
 - [awesome-jscodeshift](https://github.com/sejoker/awesome-jscodeshift) - A curated list of jscodeshift packages and resources.
+- [awesome-bsd](https://github.com/DiscoverBSD/awesome-bsd) - A collection of awesome BSD related stuff.
 - [phoenix-liveview-counter-tutorial](https://github.com/dwyl/phoenix-liveview-counter-tutorial) - 🤯  beginners tutorial building a real time counter in Phoenix 1.7.14 + LiveView 1.0 ⚡️ Learn the fundamentals from first principals so you can make something amazing! 🚀.
 - [awesome-demos](https://github.com/gradio-app/awesome-demos) - Links and status of cool gradio demos.
 - [awesome-drones](https://github.com/janesmae/awesome-drones) - A curated list of Awesome Drones resources.